-DAI and USDC lending rates on Defi systems are around 10%.
-Considering the current low yield on most investment classes and upcoming negative interest era, we can just say that these are good yields.
+DAI and USDC lending rates on DeFi systems are around 10%.
+Considering the current low yield on most of the investment classes and upcoming negative interest era, we can just say that these are good yields.

 But why are these lending rates around 10%?

 The key question is– who are the biggest clients for borrowing.
 Our suspicion is that these are the margin traders on the central crypto exchanges.